Structured vs. unstructured data: which one is better for SEO?

 There are many instances where we produce unstructured data.
 When you take a picture, send an email, or create a voice note, for example.

-However, when it comes to SEO, you must always keep structure in mind because without it, Google might have a difficult time figuring out what your webpage is about.
+However, when it comes to SEO, you must always keep structure in mind.
+That’s because without it, Google might have a difficult time figuring out what your webpage is about.

 Image via Attrock

-Semi-structured data is a blend of structured and unstructured data.
+Semi-structured data is a hybrid between structured and unstructured data.

 Examples of semi-structured data are:

-• Images with metadata like alt text and a date
+• Images with metadata like alt text, resolution, and date

-Pro Tip: Use on-page optimization tools like Surfer SEO and Yoast to ease the content structuring process.
+Pro Tip: Use on-page optimization tools like Surfer SEO and Yoast to ease the content structuring process for better search engine visibility.

 Structured data, in the broadest sense, refers to a format of storing data in an organized manner.
 However, in the context of SEO, structured data refers to one thing: Schema.org markup.